CiscoDevNet/appdynamics-ansible-ecs-fargate/README.md

 ### Run ECS Fargate Create Playbook

-Create ECS containers and
+Create ECS containers and supporting resources.
 ```console
 foo@bar:~$ ansible-playbook playbooks/aws_ecs_fargate_create.yml
 ```

 ## Run Playbooks to Remove Created Resources

-As there is no default way to “remove” or “rollback”, we re running set of playbooks to delete resources.
+As there is no default way to “remove” or “rollback”, a set of playbooks is defined to delete resources.

 ### Run ECS Fargate Remove Playbook